 Common signs that you’re stressed and depressed are:

-Six Things To Do To Help Yourself Feel Less Stressed And Depressed
+Six Things To Try To Help Yourself Feel Less Stressed And Depressed

-1. Exercise To Reduce Stress Levels And Improve Your Mood
+1. Exercise To Reduce Stress Hormone Levels And Improve Your Mood

 2. Talk About Your Feelings